-So first of all, opioids, they are a class of drug use to reduce pain.
+So first of all, opioids, are a class of drugs used to reduce pain.
 Pretty simple, not going to get into the chemical compound of it.
 I’m not a doctor, but you get to pick generally, and this is the CDC I think, came from this and they break them down into three categories.
 One is prescription ones, which are oxycodone, hydrocodone, morphine, methadone sold commercially as things like Oxycontin Vicodin, Lortab, that type of thing.

 And so these are like the three categories they fall into.
 I wanted to just really quickly split as part to see, we’re talking about by the numbers and this is really where I think we get into just how staggering this is.
 And again, I, this blew me away when I started looking it up.

-So nearly 500,000 people have died from opioid overdose since from 1999 through 2019.
-So 10 year period, 500,000 people, two thirds of the drug overdose deaths in 2018 alone in the United States were opioids.
-And this is probably most important for this show in Appalachia and Appalachian counties.
+So nearly 500,000 people have died from opioid overdose since 1999 through 2019.
+So 10 year period, 500,000 people, two-thirds of the drug overdose deaths in 2018 alone in the United States were opioids.
+And this is probably the most important for this show in Appalachia and Appalachian counties.